Digital Voice is BT’s next-generation home phone service. It gives you better quality phone calls and features like advanced spam call blocking.

 Frequently Asked Questions

-What is BT Digital Voice? | Digital Voice is BT’s next-generation home phone service.
+Digital Voice is BT’s next-generation home phone service.
 It uses your BT Broadband connection to carry the phone call.
 This gives you benefits such as HD-quality calling, along with extra features such as voicemail, call waiting and call divert.
-Digital Voice is also compatible with the latest full fibre (FTTP) broadband connections. |
+Digital Voice is also compatible with the latest full fibre (FTTP) broadband connections.

-What is the BT Advanced Digital Phone? | The Advanced Digital Home Phone is BT’s latest and most advanced Digital Voice phone.
+The Advanced Digital Home Phone is BT’s latest and most advanced Digital Voice phone.
 It has a 2.0-inch colour display, along with an Alexa button for one touch dialling and more.
-You can choose to get one Advanced Digital Home Phone at no extra cost when you sign up to the Digital Voice service. |
+You can choose to get one Advanced Digital Home Phone at no extra cost when you sign up to the Digital Voice service.

-What is the BT Essential Digital Phone? | The Essential Digital Home Phone is a more basic Digital Voice handset.
+The Essential Digital Home Phone is a more basic Digital Voice handset.
 It still supports HD phone calls and all of the Digital Voice features.
 However, you’ll get a slightly smaller 1.8-inch display (black-and-white) and there’s no Alexa button included.
-You can choose to get two Essential Digital Home Phones at no extra cost with the Digital Voice service. |
+You can choose to get two Essential Digital Home Phones at no extra cost with the Digital Voice service.

-How much does BT Digital Voice cost? | BT currently offers a range of fibre broadband deals from £30.99 per month.
+BT currently offers a range of fibre broadband deals from £28.99 per month.
 You can add a home phone service from £5 per month extra, depending on the plan you choose.
-You’ll either be offered a Digital Voice service or a traditional phone line, depending on what is available in your area. |
+You’ll either be offered a Digital Voice service or a traditional phone line, depending on what is available in your area.

 More Information